Popmotion/popmotion/docs/learn/basics/install.md

 ### CodePen

-[This CodePen](https://codepen.io/popmotion/pen/zPjXWa?editors=0010) links to a Popmotion playground, which is set up with the latest version of Popmotion.
+You can fork the [Popmotion playground on CodePen](https://codepen.io/popmotion/pen/zPjXWa?editors=0010), which is set up with the latest version of Popmotion.

 You an also add Popmotion to any existing CodePen project by clicking on Settings > JavaScript and then pasting `https://unpkg.com/popmotion/dist/popmotion.global.min.js` into the "Add External JavaScript" field.